 17. A money market portfolio is not a bank deposit account.
 The price of a participatory interest is a marked-to-market value.
 The total return to the investor is made up of interest received and any gain or loss made on any particular instrument, in most cases the return will merely have an effect of increasing or decreasing the daily yield.
-In the case of abnormal losses it can have the effect of reducing the capital value of the portfolio.

-Excessive withdrawals from a money market portfolio may place the portfolio under liquidity pressure and in such circumstances a process of rings fencing of withdrawal instructions and managing parents over time. such circumstances a process of ring- fencing of withdrawal instructions and managed pay-outs over time - may be followed.
-18. Where foreign securities are included in a portfolio, this may impose potential constraints on liquidity and - repatriation of funds.
-The portfolio can be impacted by macroeconomic risks, political risks, foreign exchange settlement risks and potential limitations on the availability of the market Fluctuations or movements in exchange rates may cause the value of underlying offshore investments to go - 19.
-A Fund of Funds Portfolio only invests in other portfolio's of collective investment schemes which levies its - 19.
-A Pail of a fault of such solutions of controlled in the position of the process and the policy own charges, which could result in a higher cost structure for these portfolios.
+In the capital value of the portfolio.
+Excessive withdrawals from a money market portfolio may place the portfolio under liquidity. pressure and in such circumstances a process of ring- fencing of withdrawal instructions and managed y-outs over time may be followed.

+Where foreign securities are included in a portfolio, this may impose potential constraints on liquidity and repatriation of funds.
+The portfolio can be impacted by macroeconomic risks, political risks, foreign exchange settlement risks and potential limitations on the availability of the market Fluctuations or movements in exchange rates may cause the value of underlying offshore investments to go

+- up or down.

+19. A Fund of Funds Portfolio only invests in other portfolio's of collective investment schemes which levies its own charges, which could result in a higher cost structure for these portfolios.
-20. RealFin Collective Investment Schemes (RF) Proprietary Limited has entered into a co-naming agreement with and delegated the investment management function to Fairtne Asset Management Pty Lto (FSP agree). - 21.
-RCIS retains full legal responsibility for Fairtne Protor RCIS Reta Hedge Func and performs Risk

-- 21. RCIS retains full legal responsibility for Latting Protor RCIS RCIS RCIS Inc. and performs RISK Management oversight.
+20. RealFin Collective Investment Schemes (RF) Proprietary Limited has entered into a co-naming agreement with and delegated the investment management function to Fairtree Asset Management Pty agreement with Ltd (FSP 25917) - RCIS retains full legal responsibility for Fairtree Proton RCIS Retail Hedge Fund and performs Risk - 21.
+RCIS retains full legal responsibility for radiated Proton RCIS RCIS RCIS 1882 and any additional information can be requested from RCIS at manco@realfinco.za